SS Arcadia (1953): Incidents

 Battling strong winds on arriving at Tilbury in 1962, the anchor was lowered in an attempt to hold Arcadia in place.
 The wind turned the ship onto the anchor and a 19-foot hole was torn in the bow.

 In the early hours of Friday 2 June 1978 the Arcadia ran into a wild storm coming back into Sydney and was hit by a rogue wave which caused extensive damage to the ship.
 It folded the life raft stairs in half.
 It also flooded the ship down to C Deck.
 Arcadia was sent back to Asia for repairs before it could sail again.

 Popular culture

+SS Arcadia appeared in a British Pathe 1959 travel film visiting Dubrovnik.

 SS Arcadia appeared as stock footage in the 1964 Perry Mason episode "Nautical Knot", set near Acapulco, Mexico.
 The episode only shows the ship at the dockside, though its size near the pier makes an impression on the episode's characters.

 A ship by the same name was also featured in the 2023 TV series, Ten Pound Poms (TV series).